MariaGrillo/IATI-Public-Validator/CHECKLIST.rst

 Our code will need to adapt with schema changes and changes to external systems upon which it relies
 ----------------------------------------------------------------------------------------------------

+| This application does need to react to changes to the schema.
+| Instructions on what to do when upgrading are gioven in the README.md file.
-This application does need to react to changes to the schema.
-In future it may need to react to changes in codelists and rulesets.
+| In future it may need to react to changes in codelists and rulesets.

 Developers should be able to find useful resources and help easily
 ------------------------------------------------------------------